Elastica/pd-trigger/README.md

     $ netstat -nr | pd-trigger

-view the JSON payload (but do not trigger an event),
+verbose JSON response to stdout,
+(you may be better off using a PD library for your language of choice),

+    $ pd-trigger -v
     $ pd-trigger -j

+view the JSON trigger payload (but do not trigger an event),

+    $ pd-trigger -p

 Print incident_key string to stdout,
 (replies dump to syslog as well, by default),